 Síobhra has performed as a soloist with Téada Orchestra, Kirkos Ensemble and Trinity Orchestra.
 As a chorus member, she has performed with Lyric Opera in Il Trovatore, Aida, La Traviata and Rusalka, and with Collapsing Horse in Monster Clock.

 Síobhra graduated from Trinity College Dublin in October 2014 with a BA in Music, majoring in composition.
 She began studying classical singing with Veronica Dunne in 2010, continuing her studies part-time at the Royal Irish Academy of Music under Imelda Drumm and Sylvia O’Brien.

-Síobhra is currently producing the Opera Hub for Opera Theatre Company while also working as a production and administrative assistant with Other Voices.
-Síobhra is also involved in music outreach - she is a founder and co-ordinator of the voluntary group Mosney Creative Arts which is a group aimed at connecting with residents of Mosney who are currently refugees and asylum seekers through the medium of music, drama and art.
+Producing and curating work includes Opera Hub for Opera Theatre Company, and ANAM for Other Voices & DCU.
+Síobhra is also involved in music outreach - she is a founder and co-ordinator of a voluntary Creative Arts Group that connects with residents of Mosney who are currently refugees and asylum seekers through the medium of music, drama and art.